|Pack Size||2.376 m²|

 |Installation Method||Floating, Nailed or Glued Down|

+This Studley Chocolate Oak 180 x 14/3mm product is an part of our Engineered Wood range.
 Engineered is one of the most popular choices of flooring available on the market and it’s easy to see why.
 Not only does it exhibit incredible durability but shows off a unique beauty that will lift any interior.

 Engineered wood boasts incredible resilience, it will last for many years after installation without showing wear even after heavy usage.
-For this reason, we’d especially recommend it in rooms that see lots of foot traffic such as the living room and hall way.
+For this reason, we’d especially recommend it in rooms that see lots of foot traffic such as the living room and hallway.
 Additionally, engineered wood is scratch, water and stain resistant, however we’d suggest keeping it away rooms that see high exposure to these elements as they can cause damage.

 A chocolate wood is often chosen by homeowners to create a bespoke and luxurious feel.
 It is common in grand, traditional interiors, so if this is a look you’re keen on then this product will be perfect.
 Not only is a darker flooring great at presenting a classical appearance but is also better and hiding dirt and stains than a lighter floor, such as white washed wood or honey oak.

 The grade of this product is ABC, meaning the natural imperfections of the wood are preserved but not overly stressed.
 This means the wood has all its natural character without becoming too busy.
-The calm look of this flooring will work well with many different interior themes and furnishings, that you should have no concerns if you do decide to change things around.
-We’d especially recommend this product if you have a contemporary interior, due to its clean-cut and calm look.
+The calm look of this flooring will work well with many different interior themes and furnishings, so you should have no concerns if you do decide to change things around.
+We’d especially recommend this product if you have a contemporary interior, due to its clean-cut and simple appearance.
 The micro bevelled edges give the product more depth and another dimension and the oiled finish allows for added protection.

 One of engineered wood’s most useful features is its ability to withstand the fluctuating temperatures of under floor heating, something solid wood isn’t compatible with due to it warping and shrinking under heat.
 We’ve also included a generous 25-year guarantee to give you peace of mind too!